-- Pre-clinical Classroom Instruction: The first phase is devoted to classroom workshops where students learn design principles, technical information, and professional practices. - Clinic Classroom Learning Experience: The last phase spent in the clinic classroom area where practical experience is gained.
+- Pre-clinical Classroom Instruction: The first 200 hours are devoted to classroom workshops where students learn design principles, technical information, and professional practices. - Clinic Classroom Learning Experience: The remaining 800 hours are spent in the clinic area where practical experience is gained.